 Why do you want to leave your current job? is one of the most common questions that I come across from job seekers while coaching them for Interview Success.

 Generally speaking, the response to the question offered by most job seekers falls broadly into the following two categories:

-1] Standard canned kind of answers like for a better career and growth prospects or wanting to work for a bigger/ better organization brand or for a better compensation.
+Like for a better career and growth prospects or wanting to work for a bigger/ better organization brand or for better compensation.

-On the basis of my experience of over 15 years mentoring job seekers, let me share few tips which will help you establish a rapport with the interviewer.
-And even at the cost of sounding repetitive, I would emphasise that for devising a convincing response, it is absolutely mandatory that you do an in-depth research on the requirements of the job and the organisation and accordingly customise your response.
+On the basis of my experience of over 15 years mentoring Job Seekers.
+Let me share a few tips which will help you establish a rapport with the interviewer.
+And even at the cost of sounding repetitive, I would emphasize that for devising a convincing response.
+It is absolutely mandatory that you do in-depth research on the requirements of the job and the organisation and accordingly customises your response.
 Only then can you present a ‘value proposition ’.

-You may use the following guidelines and devise reasons that come closest to your situation.
+You may use the following guidelines and devise the reasons that come closest to your situation.

 It is possible that the opportunity to learn new things is getting limited at your current job.
 You must present your success stories of how you have always kept learning and applying new skills to your job.
 Then, focus on the new learning avenues the potential job offers.

-Advantage: Shows the interviewer that you are an evolving kind of a person who will constantly contribute.
+Advantage: This shows the interviewer that you are an evolving kind of person who will constantly contribute.

 And, when there are reasons which are hovering around a huge discontentment (falling under the category 2 responses mentioned above), there is a different way to handle them.
 To know how to tackle those, you may want to read my article 4 Tricky Reasons For A Job Change And Simple Ways To Handle Them In An Interview.